Checking and Verifying the Age of Golf Cart Batteries

 Why are batteries so Expensive?

 Simply put, Golf Cart Batteries are expensive because you aren’t visiting the gas station every week.
-When you purchase Golf Cart Batteries, you are essentially pre-paying for fuel.
+When you purchase them, you are essentially pre-paying for fuel.
 Yes, you still have to charge the vehicle, however the electricity cost usually breaks down to pennies per mile.
 In some studies, it was shown a golf cart costs less than $.02 per mile to operate in terms of electricity cost.
-Buying higher quality batteries versus cheap golf cart batteries will be better in the long run and will actually cost you less since you are replacing them less frequently.
+Buying higher quality batteries versus cheaper ones will be better in the long run and will actually cost you less since you are replacing them less frequently.

 Purchasing Batteries for my vehicle Online